 The personal statement are where you show schools how awesome you think you are.
 Letters of recommendation are where other people speaking to how awesome they think you are.
 Make sure to get two academic letters of recommendation from former professors, or someone else, who can speak highly of your academic capabilities.
 Remember, schools want a student that they can teach to become a great lawyer.
 If you’ve been out of school for five or more years, it’s OK to go with professional references though.

-You’re eventually going to need at least one reportable LSAT score in order for schools to consider your application, so you can’t just cancel all the scores from your tests (even if you do cancel your score on the July test).
+You’re eventually going to need at least one reportable LSAT score in order for schools to consider your application, so you can’t just cancel all the scores from your tests.
 Of course, aim for the highest score possible!
-Take the LSAT two or three times in a year if you need to because schools mostly just care about your highest score.
+Take the LSAT two or three times if you need to because schools mostly just care about your highest score.

 Credential Assembly Service is a reporting service on LSAC.org.
 Applicants pay for this service once, and from there on out LSAC will generate reports for law schools.
 The important thing to remember is that you are still responsible for making sure all of the information (letters of recommendation, transcripts, etc.) gets requested, uploaded, and sent to LSAC.
 It sounds extremely boring, but it is actually extremely necessary.
 Once you are certain the documents got sent to LSAC, the CAS will send your applications to whichever law school you tell (and pay) them to.
 So the process of LSAC sending your applications to schools is actually quite easy and streamlined.
 Yes I really did just say easy.
 Some things in this process can actually be easy — gasp!
 Go sign up now if you have not already done so.

 Each school will have additional requirements for their applications.
 Yale, for example, has historically required applicants write an infamous 250-word supplemental essay on any topic of their choice.
 Each school is different, so make sure you pay careful attention to the requirements of the schools on your list.

 10. A Good Playlist